In win for Uber, Lyft, judge strikes down New York City's cruising cap

 To prepare for the laws, both Uber and Lyft over the past months locked out drivers from their apps at times and in areas of low demand, warning that the rules would prevent drivers from earning money and cut off low-income New Yorkers in remote areas.

 The cruising cap, intended to come into effect in February 2020, set a limit on how much time drivers of app-based vehicles may drive or wait without passengers in Manhattan south of 96th Street.
-New York’s cruising rate was 41% in 2018.
-Under the new rule, the maximum would have fallen to 36% in February 2020 and 31% six months later.
+New York’s cruising rate was 41 percent in 2018.
+Under the new rule, the maximum would have fallen to 36 percent in February 2020 and 31 percent six months later.

 Frank on Monday said the city’s calculation of the cruising rate should not include the time a driver spends traveling to pick up a passenger who requested a ride.